 TF consists of two main components:

-Tungsten Fabric Controller: the SDN controller in the SDN architecture.
+Tungsten Fabric Controller: This is the SDN controller in the SDN architecture.

-Tungsten Fabric vRouter: a forwarding plane that runs in each compute node performings packet forwarding and enforces network and security policies.
+Tungsten Fabric vRouter: This is the forwarding plane that runs in each compute node performing packet forwarding and enforces network and security policies.

 The communication between the controller and vRouters is via XMPP, which is a widely used messaging protocol.